 Investment-Based Residency:

-Golden Visa programs (Portugal, Spain, and Greece) provide a residency route leading to citizenship, which is particularly popular among British retirees and investors post-Brexit.
+Golden Visa programs in Portugal and Greece provide a residency route leading to citizenship, which is particularly popular among British retirees and investors post-Brexit.
+(Note: Spain's real estate Golden Visa option ended in April 2025.)

 Top Countries Where Brits Are Moving to Regain EU Rights